-- Bring your charged device every day. - I grade standards instead of assignments. - Each standard is evaluated through a quizzes, test, and retest.
-I take whichever is the highest. - To earn an A, students must apply their knowledge.
-You cannot simply recite a memorized concept and earn an A in this class.
-This includes a culminating project at the end of most units.
+- Bring your charged device every day. - I grade standards instead of assignments. - Each standard is evaluated through a series of tests.
+I take whichever is the highest. - To earn an A, students must apply their knowledge to a new scenario.